 The Real Ivan Milat

-To add further insult to injury, Mark Latham also labeled Ivan Molloy - 'Ivan Milat' (the brutal serial backpacker killer) in the media, but claimed it was just a slip of the tongue.
-It was brutal ridicule and some would say it was done on purpose to further marginalize Molloy.
-With his political and academic reputation in tatters, Ivan Molloy subsequently quit the Labor Party, but not until after the election wherein to the surprise of all he actually increased Labor's vote by 2% in his electorate, while Labor's vote dropped by 2% across the board.
+To add further insult to injury, Mark Latham also labeled me - 'Ivan Milat' (the brutal serial-backpacker killer) in the media, but claimed it was just a slip of the tongue.
+It was brutal ridicule and some would say it was done on purpose to further marginalize me and hurt my credibility.
+Thus with my political and academic reputation in tatters, I quit the Labor Party, but not until after the election wherein to the surprise of all I actually increased Labor's vote by 2% in my electorate, while Labor's vote dropped by 2% across the board.

 A 'Rogue's Gallery' of journalists - perhaps?

-In their rush to condemn Molloy, some questions need to be asked about the journalists listed here.
-Were they 'maybe just mistaken' about Ivan Molloy, or perhaps they just didn't do adequate competent, independent research about Ivan Molloy's work?
-Or, some might ask, were they simply acting like sensationalist, unethical biased opportunists - and therefore a disgrace collectively to their profession?
+After their apparent rush to condemn me, some questions need to be asked about the journalists listed here.
+Were they 'maybe just mistaken' about me, or perhaps they just didn't do adequate competent independent research about my work?
+Or, some might ask, were they simply acting like sensationalist, unethically biased opportunists - and therefore a disgrace collectively to their profession?
 You be the judge.

 This list of possibles includes John Laws, Mat Price, Andrew Bolt, Steve Lewis, Derryn Hinch, Matthew Franklin, Piers Akerman, Maxine McKew, and others - not to mention the members of Howard's 'Political Dirt Team'.